Effective January 1, 2027Up to $20,000 per violationAG exclusive enforcementNarrowed and court-stayed in 2026

 Track every external AI integration.
 Phantom tokens prevent credential leakage via prompt injection.
 Outbound DLP scans every request before it leaves your network.

-Compliant in 90 days
+Evidence and monitoring in 90 days

 Week 1-2